smccarthy-ie/smccarthy-ie.github.io/index.md

 To run the graphical installation wizard:
  1. Enter the following URL in your browser: <a href="http://localhost/owncloud" target="_blank">http://localhost/owncloud</a>.
- 2. To create an admin account, enter the username and password you wish to use.
+ 2. To create an admin account, enter the username and password that you wish to use.
  2. Click **Finish setup**.

 For details on database options and post-installation steps, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/installation_wizard.html" target="_blank">The Installation Wizard</a>.

-Alternatively, you can use the `occ` command to install on the command line or in scripts.
+Alternatively, you can use the `occ` command to install on the command line or using scripts.
 For details, see
 <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/command_line_installation.html" target="_blank">Command Line Installation</a>.